CWRUbotix/rov25-ml-challenge/README.md

 *Table III: Fish counts for example video in 5 second intervals*

+## Future Work
+We attempted fish *tracking* (not just detection) using YOLO-Fish (the DarkNet model) and [SORT](https://github.com/abewley/sort)[^7] baseline tracking.
+Even an algorithm as simple as SORT was sufficient to have a visible "smoothing" affect, removing many 1-2 frame false positives.
+With some more time it would be interesting to apply SORT to our YOLOv11 output, or to experiment with [Ultralytics' tracking method](https://docs.ultralytics.com/modes/track/).

+Applying an underwater dehazing algorithm[^8] to the video input before training might also make it easier for the network to learn features.
+Something as simple as the Dark Channel Prior or CLAHE might be enough to improve the clarity of distant fish.

+Finally, training on a wider dataset of black sea bass videos would undoubtedly improve of the usefulness of our model.
+We were only able to find fish classification datasets and one other (unlabeled) NOAA video to supplement the provided video.

 ## Usage
 ### Setup
  1. Install [CUDA 12.1](https://developer.nvidia.com/cuda-12-1-0-download-archive).
 Note that this version of CUDA is outdated.
 Our code may work on up-to-date CUDA, but it was only tested on 12.1.